MasterIfeanyi/ifeanyi-json-server-database/Readme.md

 # Getting Started

-This is the backend REST API for the web app I built, click the link [json-server](https://ifeanyi-react-jsonserver.netlify.app) to view it.
+This is the backend REST API for the web app I built.
+Click the link [json-server](https://ifeanyi-react-jsonserver.netlify.app) to view it.

 ## Deploy